Alex Kapranos: Radio presenting

 From 7 August to 11 September 2022, Kapranos presented a six part Sunday night radio programme titled "The Alex Kapranos Show" on Absolute Radio.

 Personal life

-In his spare time, Kapranos enjoys crafting abstract furniture in his carpentry workshop.
+In his spare time, Kapranos enjoys "crafting abstract furniture in his carpentry workshop".

 In June 2005, Kapranos was detained for around an hour by officials at Domodedovo Airport in Moscow after being mistakenly identified as belonging on a U.S. "no-fly" list.
 This occurred due to the surname on his passport, Huntley, also having been previously used as an alias by the former MI6 agent Richard Tomlinson.
 Tomlinson had been fired, imprisoned, and labelled a security risk after circulating to publishers a draft of a book on MI6.
 Kapranos was released after officials determined that he did not fit Tomlinson's description.

 Growing up in Sunderland, he supported the local football club Sunderland A.F.C.

-Kapranos is asthmatic and allergic to peanuts.
+Kapranos has asthma and has a peanut allergy.

+Kapranos dated singer Eleanor Friedberger for a few years (he dedicated the song "Eleanor Put Your Boots On" to her).

+Since 2019, he has been in a relationship with French musician Clara Luciani.
+Luciani announced her pregnancy with the couple's first child in May 2023.

+They married in Scotland at the end of May 2023.
+Their son was born in September 2023.